 - Learn a range of behaviours appropriate to industry

-- Practise skills acquired off the job in a classroom
+- Practise skills acquired from the job in a classroom

 Work placement requirements for internal courses